TextXD/textxd-2019.github.io/content/2019/program/index.md

 Location: Spieker Forum at Chou Hall

-These workshops will generally be interactive coding sessions with jupyter notebooks, so we strongly recommend bringing a laptop with a working installation of Anaconda.
+These workshops will generally be interactive coding sessions with jupyter notebooks, so we strongly recommend bringing a laptop with a working installation of [Anaconda](https://www.anaconda.com/distribution/#download-section) / Python.
 No prior experience with text analysis is assumed.

 | Time      | Topic  | Speaker | Institution |
 |:----------|:-------|:--------|:------------|